-Einstein's General RelativityEinstein argued that all physical measurements are simply coincidences between material points (essentially particles) and the measuring devices, material sticks (rulers) and clocks.
-The measurements or "observations" are only relations between events in spacetime (space-time coincidences).
+Einstein's General RelativityEinstein argued that all physical measurements are simply "coincidences" between material or energetic quanta (essentially particles) and the measuring devices, material sticks (rulers) and clocks.
+The measurements or "observations" give us quantitative information about spatial relations between events in spacetime (space-time coincidences).
 The continuous three-dimensional spatial geometry and continuous time dimension provide a four dimensional "system of reference" that "facilitates our description" of these coincidences.

 That this requirement of general co-variance, which takes away from space and time the last remnant of physical objectivity, is a natural one, will be seen from the following reflexion.
 All our space-time verifications invariably amount to a determination of space-time coincidences.
 If, for example, events consisted merely in the motion of material points, then ultimately nothing would be observable but the meetings of two or more of these points.
 Moreover, the results of our measurings are nothing but verifications of such meetings of the material points of our measuring insmments with other material points, coincidences between the hands of a clock and points on the clock dial, and observed point-events happening at the same place and the same time.
 The introduction of a system of reference serves no other purpose than to facilitate the description of the totality of such coincidences.
 We allot to the universe four space-time variables x1, x2, x3, x4, in such a way that for every point-event there is a corresponding system of values of the variables x1 . . . x4.
 To two coincident point- events there corresponds one system of values of the variables x1 . . . x4, i.e. coincidence is characterized by the identity of the co-ordinates.
 If, in the place of the variables x1. . . x4, we introduce functions of them, x'1, x'2, x'3, x'4, as a new system of co-ordinates, so that the system of values are made to correspond to one another without ambiguity, the equality of all four co-ordinates in the new system will also serve as an expression for the space-time coincidence of the two point-events.
 As all our physical experience can be ultimately reduced to such coincidences, there is no immediate reason for preferring certain systems of co-ordinates to others, that is to say, we arrive at the requirement of general co-variance.